rLannes/pycoverplot/README.md

 for target_name, target_interval in target_intervals.items():

-    for g in group: # reinitialise the coverage value g.cover = []
+    for g in groups: # reinitialise the coverage value g.cover = []

     update_group_coverage(